Euphorbia Growth and Care Guide

 • Starpleasure Frost (4.83, Penn State 2023)

-Yet, there are no standouts that show that one is any better than the other.
+There are no standouts that show that one is any better than the other.
 When planted, watered and fertilized appropriately, no variety outperforms the other.
 Yes, some varieties are more prostrate and have a slight trail.
 Others have double blooms and are more condensed white.
 Some are taller and some are shorter.
 And, yes, there are pink ones now.
-But, there are really no standouts in annual Euphorbia, even the #2 most popular variety, Diamond Frost– apologies Proven Winners.
+But, there are really no standouts in annual Euphorbia, even the #2 most popular variety, Diamond Frost.
+Apologies Proven Winners.

 Please remember that the gorgeous soft white airy Euphorbia is the number one filler plant used in mixed containers today… it makes you wonder what we did before annual Euphorbia came around.
 But, when people go shopping for annual Euphorbia to fill their containers, it is a rare instance when they ask for a specific cultivar.
 To them, all annual Euphorbia is the same.